 Completion of at least three years of continuous ministry experience in a cross-cultural, multi-cultural or cross-sub-cultural setting.

 An appropriate accredited master's degree of which at least 9 credits will be in biblical and theological studies.
 A 3.0 GPA in their previous graduate studies is required for admission.

 Doctor of Philosophy

 An accredited master's degree or its equivalent appropriate to the Ph.D. is required for admission.
 Students must have a GPA of 3.30 in their previous graduate studies.
-Three years of cross-cultural experience plus proficiency in a second language is preferred for students pursuing the Ph.D. in Intercultural Studies.
+Three years of cross-cultural experience is required.
+Proficiency in a second language is preferred for students pursuing the Ph.D. in Intercultural Studies and the Ph.D. in Intercultural Education.
 Three years of teaching experience in a cross-cultural or multicultural setting or its equivalent is expected of students pursuing the Ph.D. in Intercultural Education.